 - Under the Mineral Leasing Act of 1920 (MLA), revise and lower the initial oil and gas lease term to less than 10 years. - Also under the MLA, revise and increase Federal oil and gas royalty rates to bring them in line with those on private and state lands.
-The current Federal royalty rate is 12.5%.
-State and private royalty rates currently range between 16.67% and 25%. - Raise the minimum bid for competitive leases at auction to somewhere in the range of \$5 \$10/acre. - Eliminate the current "over-the-counter" leasing process for leases that receive no bids at auction.
-No bid parcels at auction indicate very low or no oil and gas potential and provide minimal financial return on investment for the Federal Government once they are leased through the over-the-counter leasing process. - Implement a Pugh clause for Federal oil and gas leases which would require the expiration of any portion of the lease not in use by the operator at the end of the lease primary term.1 - Raise oil and gas lease rental fees for non-production.
+The current Federal royalty rate is 12.5 percent.
+State and private royalty rates currently range between 16.67 percent and 25 percent. - Raise the minimum bid for competitive leases at auction to in the range of \$5 \$10/acre. - Eliminate the current "over-the-counter" leasing process for leases that receive no bids at auction.
+No bid parcels at auction indicate very low or no oil and gas potential and provide minimal financial return on investment for the Federal government once they are leased through the over-the-counter leasing process. - Implement a Pugh clause for Federal oil and gas leases which would require the expiration of any portion of the lease not in use by the operator at the end of the lease primary term.
+(The Pugh Clause originated in 1947, when a Louisiana lawyer, Lawrence G. Pugh, drafted a clause to prevent the holding of non-pooled acreage in his client's lease while certain other portions of the lease acreage were being held under pooled arrangements.
+The main purpose of the Pugh Clause is to protect the lessor from the situation of having the entire property held under the lease by production from a very small portion.
+The clause is designed to "foster reasonable development of leased property".
+Simply put, a Pugh Clause means that at the end of a primary term, the lease will expire as to any part of the land that is not being used by the oil and gas company.) - Raise oil and gas lease rental fees for non-production.
 Current rental is \$1.50/acre for years one through five, then \$2.00/acre thereafter. - Create a funding stream for reclamation and restoration of subsurface and surface resources associated with legacy orphaned wells.
-For example, revise and expand Section 365 of the Energy Policy Act of 2005 (42 U.S. C. 15924) BUREAU OF LAND MANAGEMENT PERMIT PROCESSING to include a portion of the fees for this purpose. - Strengthen and broaden Federal unitization requirements to foster increased collaboration with intermingled Federal, State and private oil and gas lease holders, which results in a substantial decrease in environmental impacts.
+For example, revise and expand Section 365 of the Energy Policy Act of 2005 (42 U.S. C. 15924) BUREAU OF LAND MANAGEMENT PERMIT PROCESSING to include a portion of the fees for this purpose. - Strengthen and broaden Federal unitization requirements to foster increased collaboration with intermingled Federal, State, and private oil and gas lease holders, which results in a substantial decrease in environmental impacts.
 Federal unitization allows for the exploration and development of oil and gas from intermingled leases as a single lease under a single operator.
 This process, currently based solely on a geologic concept, should be broadened to also consider environmental or other concerns.

+Administrative Modifications

-Administrative Modifications (regulations, handbooks, manuals, instruction memoranda, and land use planning)
+(regulations, handbooks, manuals, instruction memoranda, and land use planning)